03difoha/1-day-coding/README.md

 Don't worry just now if it's too big, we'll resize it later on.

 # Tunage
-If you found some music from [purple planet](https://soundcloud.com/purpleplanetmusic) then click the share button on the track you want. ( looks like this []!(http://i.imgur.com/LXM8TBK.png) )
+If you found some music from [purple planet](https://soundcloud.com/purpleplanetmusic):

+> Click the share button on the track you want.

-Click Embed, and copy the code.
+> Click Embed, and copy the code.

-then paste is at the end of the *body* like so
+> Paste is at the end of the *body* like so

 ```html
 ...